rbccps-iisc/service_apis/README.md

 device_state - It contains information about devices in a reservation. configure - It contains the device configurations.
 write_op - It contains the device content.
+The APIs are used by users to sign up, create groups of devices and reserve those groups.
+After obtaining a reservation-id the user can configure the devices and write content to the devices.
+These APIs are a reference implementation of the write APIs.